top of page

 about kentuck's clay studio

 Kentuck's Clay Studio is the perfect place to explore the art of clay, offering workshops and classes for all ages and skill levels.
 Located at Kentuck Art Center's main campus in Northport, you'll find us through the green door in the Courtyard of Wonders.
-Whether you're a beginner or an experienced artist, our upcoming classes have something for everyone—multi-day sessions like Wheel Throwing 101 or After School Clay Play, and single-day options like Try It: Wheel Throwing and Love Mugs.
+Whether you're a beginner or an experienced artist, our upcoming classes have something for everyone—multi-day sessions like Wheel Throwing 101 or After School Clay, and single-day options like Try It: Wheel Throwing and Love Mugs.
 Join us for Art Night Drop-In hours on the first Thursday of every month from 5–8 PM, where you can create with 2 lbs. of clay for just $20.
 Looking to work on your own projects?
 Our Open Studio hours provide a self-guided opportunity to use our materials and equipment.
 Create, learn, and make something unforgettable with Kentuck's Clay Studio!

 upcoming clay studio classes